sdmx-twg/vtl/meetings/2025/June_Salamanca/june_20_salamanca.md

 **Actions**:
 - Angelo will update the documentation, making the necessary changes to the Information Model chart and its explanation
 - Work stream for JSON schema will be make a proposal based on the new assumption

+## Workstreams activities for VTL 2.2
+For a smooth and efficient management of the activities for VTL 2.2, a coordinator for each workstream has been selected:

+- UDO Workstream: Antonio
+- JSON schema Workstream: Attilio/Valentino
+- New (DL) operators Workstream: Angelo/Laura
+- Set of components Workstream: Nicolas/Thomas/Hadrien
+- Temporals Workstream: Angelo/Valentino
+- New operators Workstream: Angelo/Laura

+A folder for each workstream has been created at https://github.com/sdmx-twg/vtl/tree/master/v2.2/workstreams.
+All VTL TF members are kindly requested to participate in the WS activities.

+## Other issues - AOB
+A good number of presentations have been sent for approval by VTL TF members for next SDMX Global Conference that will take place in rome at the end of September 2025.
+Angelo and Attilio, that are part of the GC Organizing Committee, will do their best to support their approval.
+The next VTL Meeting, previously scheduled on Wednseday October 1, will take place as a side event on Tuesday September 30 from 17.15 to 18.45; location and connection details will be communicated in due course.
+For next year physical VTL workshop two proposals are now on the table: one from Hadrien (to be hosted in Oslo) and one from Thomas (to be hosted in Paris); probably a decision (about date and location) will be made in the next meeting.